 Have you ever stumbled upon a picture online you just had to save, only to find the right-click option disabled?
 Websites do this to protect their images, but it doesn't mean those pictures are completely locked away.
 You're probably wondering how to save images from website which are protected.
 There are a few easy-to-follow tricks.
-This post will walk you through all the tested methods to save those protected images, even if the website prevents the right-click image-saving access.
+This post will walk you through all tested methods of how to save image from website when right click is disabled.
 No tech wizardry is required, just a few clever workarounds to get you the photos you need.

 Take a Screenshot to Save Images from Website Which Are Protected

-When it comes to how to save images from a website which are protected, taking a screenshot must be the simplest yet the most efficient solution. iTop Screen Recorder offers a straightforward way to save protected images from a website.
-It specially designs a screenshot tool to screenshot any online image seamlessly.
+When it comes to how to save images from a website which are protected, taking a screenshot must be the simplest yet the most efficient solution. iTop Screen Recorder offers a straightforward way to take a digital copy of the protected pictures from website with the screenshot tool which is available to screenshot any online image seamlessly.

 iTop Screen Recorder lets you screenshot any portion of your screen with dedicated four modes.
-You can customize the screenshot area or take a picture of whole screen or a window.
-With Scrolling Windows option, you can capture the entire webpage, even if it extends beyond the visible screen, providing a complete image for different usage.
+You can customize the screenshot area, take a picture of whole screen or a window or capture the entire webpage even if it extends beyond the visible screen through the Scrolling Window option .
 The screen recorder is perfect for highlighting specific details.
-Add text, shapes, arrows, numbers, and more to personalize the protected images from sites that block.
-It empowers you to get perfect screenshots from any website.
-This tool keeps the protected images clear and crisp, nearly the same as the source image, no more blurry captures.
+Add text, shapes, arrows, numbers, and more to copy an image from a website that is protected.
+It keeps the saved protected images clear and crisp, nearly the same as the source image, no more blurry captures.

 Step 1.
 Free Download iTop Screen Recorder and install the software.